 City Seeks Applicants for City Poet Laureate

 The City of West Hollywood’s Arts Division is accepting nominations from qualified applicants to become the City’s next West Hollywood City Poet Laureate.
-The poet selected for this distinction will hold the position from October 2018 to October 2020.
-This term will immediately follow the two-year term served by West Hollywood resident Kim Dower, who is author of three published poetry collections and teaches poetry workshops at the West Hollywood Library.
+The poet selected for this distinction will hold the position from October 2020 to October 2022.
+This term will immediately follow the two-year term served by Charles Flowers.

-The City Poet Laureate serves as the official ambassador of West Hollywood’s vibrant literary culture and leads the promotion of poetry in the city, including the City’s annual celebration of National Poetry Month.
+The West Hollywood City Poet Laureate serves as the official ambassador of West Hollywood’s vibrant literary culture and leads the promotion of poetry in the City, including the City’s annual celebration of National Poetry Month.
 During the term, the City Poet Laureate will also create a new poem each year that commemorates the diversity and dynamism of West Hollywood.
-Interested poets are asked to self-nominate no later than 12 p.m., Thursday, July 24, 2018.
-Applications may be submitted here: http://bit.ly/WeHoCityPoetApp2018.
+Interested poets are asked to self-nominate no later than 12 p.m., Tuesday, July 14, 2020.
+Applications may be submitted here: https://form.jotform.com/200505601594953

 Steven Reigns, West Hollywood’s inaugural City Poet Laureate (2014-2016) says: “I’m pleased to have been the very first poet laureate for the City, and happy to now be a part of the committee that will select the next.
 It’s a position that requires one to have a deep understanding of poetry and the ability to convey its importance.
 West Hollywood honors diversity, especially in its arts programming, and I look forward to seeing the ways in which the next City Poet Laureate will continue this tradition.”